Takoyaki: A Specialty of Osaka たこ焼

 Ready to eat!

-Takoyaki are small dumplings made of a kind of like pancake batter, containing a small piece of octopus.
-For the name, the Japanese have kept it simple: "takoyaki" means "grilled octopus."
+Takoyaki are small dumplings made of a savory pancake like batter (eggs, flour and water), containing a small piece of octopus.
+For the name, the Japanese have kept it simple: "takoyaki" means "grilled octopus".
 Following the same principle as the imagawayaki or the taiyaki, other popular treats in Japan, takoyaki are grilled in hemispherical molds.

 Although they are almost always sold at yatai, street stands, takoyaki can also be served in restaurants, where they are often larger and contain a small whole octopus (idaka).